tk2487/project-evaluation/OpenStreetMap_evaluation.md

 The majority of issues are not tagged, which would make it hard to differentiate between issues as a beginner.

 7. How many issues were closed in the past six months? <br>
-In the past 6 months, 44 issues were closed.
+44 issues were closed.

 8. Is there information about how many people are maintaining the project? <br>
 The names and Github handles of the maintainers are on the [readme](https://github.com/openstreetmap/openstreetmap-website/blob/master/README.md) file.

 9. How many contributors has the project had in the past six months? <br>
-In the past 6 months, there have been 22 contributors.
+There have been 22 contributors.

 10. How many open pull requests are there? <br>
-There are 47 pull requests.
+47 pull requests.

 11. Do pull requests remain un-answered for a long time? <br>
 Responsiveness to merging pull requests varies.
 Some pull requests were closed within the same day.
 Other pull requests, on the other hand, took weeks to close.
+So, it took an average of about 3 days.
+Pull requests that merge quickly are the ones that pass the tests.

 12. Read the conversations from some open and some closed pull requests.
 Is there active discussion on the pull requests? <br>
 Similar to issues, there is also an active discussion on pull requests.
 Usually, discussion surrounds on what the pull request addresses and testing prior to merge.

 13. How many pull requests were opened within the past six months? <br>
-There were 13 pull requests opened in the past 6 months.
+13 pull requests opened in the past 6 months.

 14. When was the last  pull request  merged? <br>
 The last pull request was merged on  March 2nd.